Principal investigator

 Ayse Makarnaci

 Ayse joined the lab as a research assistant between 2022-2024.
-She began as a volunteer RA and moved into an independent research project in 2023.
-She was awarded a competitive Undergraduate Research Opportunity funding to work full-time on a project investigating stranger sexual harassment and oversaw several research projects.
-She continued with the lab in 2023-24, overseeing projects related to sexual harassment, ambivalent sexism, and system justification beliefs.
-She is also completing an honours thesis with Dr. Goodwill, investigating the utility of risk assessment tools wiht an incel population.
-She has moved on to graduate studies in forensic clinical psychology at the University of Hertfordshire.
+She won a URO grant to work full-time on a project investigating stranger sexual harassment.
+She continued with the lab in 2023-24, overseeing projects related to sexual harassment and ambivalent sexism.
+She completed an honours thesis with Dr. Goodwill.
+She is pursuing graduate studies in forensic clinical psychology at the University of Hertfordshire.

 Ashley Maharaj

 Ashley joined the PLJ lab as a research assistant between 2022-2024.
 She assisted with a large project exploring exonerations from false accusations of child sexual abuse.
 She completed her honours thesis in the ASPIRE lab at TMU with Dr. Persram.
-Her main research interests include the social-cognitive development of children.
-In her psychology and law class, she was most interested in learning about the accuracy of eyewitnesses and children’s testimony.
-She is the Executive Vice-President of the Psychology Students Association (PSA) and a BIPOC mentor in the Tri-Mentoring program.
-In her free time, she enjoys spending time with friends and family, watching Modern Family, and biking.
+Her research interests include the social-cognitive development of children.
+She hopes to pursue graduate studies in clinical psychology.

 Geovana is a 4th-year undergraduate student in the Department of Psychology.
 She is an international student from Brazil and her research interests include social psychology, gender, sexual behaviour, personality, and relationships.
-Her current thesis project is about body image, gender norms, and sexual satisfaction in bisexual women.
-She is assisting the PLJ lab with research exploring identity-based stranger sexual harassment.
+Her thesis project investigated body image, gender norms, and sexual satisfaction in bisexual women.
+She is assisted the PLJ lab with research exploring identity-based stranger sexual harassment.